Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Turn on AWS Config.
 Use the prebuilt rules or customized rules.
 Subscribe tile CI/CD pipeline to an Amazon Simple Notification Service (Amazon SNS) topic that receives notifications from AWS Config.
 - [x] Create rule sets in AWS CloudFormation Guard.
 Run validation checks for CloudFormation templates as a phase of the CI/CD process.
 - [ ] Create rule sets as SCPs.
 Integrate the SCPs as a part of validation control in a phase of the CI/CD process.

+### A security engineer is setting up a new AWS account.
+The engineer has been asked to continuously monitor the company's AWS account using automated compliance checks based on AWS best practices and Center for Internet Security (CIS) AWS Foundations Benchmarks.
+How can the security engineer accomplish this using AWS services?

+- [x] Enable AWS Config and set it to record all resources in all Regions and global resources.
+Then enable AWS Security Hub and confirm that the CIS AWS Foundations compliance standard is enabled.
+- [ ] Enable Amazon Inspector and configure it to scan all Regions for the CIS AWS Foundations Benchmarks.
+Then enable AWS Security Hub and configure it to ingest the Amazon Inspector findings.
+- [ ] Enable Amazon Inspector and configure it to scan all Regions for the CIS AWS Foundations Benchmarks.
+Then enable AWS Shield in all Regions to protect the account from DDoS attacks.
+- [ ] Enable AWS Config and set it to record all resources in all Regions and global resources.
+Then enable Amazon Inspector and configure it to enforce CIS AWS Foundations Benchmarks using AWS Config rules.

+### A company uses AWS Organizations to manage several AWs accounts.
+The company processes a large volume of sensitive data.
+The company uses a serverless approach to microservices.
+The company stores all the data in either Amazon S3 or Amazon DynamoDB.
+The company reads the data by using either AWS Lambda functions or container-based services that the company hosts on Amazon Elastic Kubernetes Service (Amazon EKS) on AWS Fargate.
+The company must implement a solution to encrypt all the data at rest and enforce least privilege data access controls.
+The company creates an AWS Key Management Service (AWS KMS) customer managed key.
+What should the company do next to meet these requirements?

+- [ ] Create a key policy that allows the `kms:Decrypt` action only for Amazon S3 and DynamoDB.
+Create an SCP that denies the creation of S3 buckets and DynamoDB tables that are not encrypted with the key.
+- [ ] Create an IAM policy that denies the `kms:Decrypt` action for the key.
+Create a Lambda function than runs on a schedule to attach the policy to any new roles.
+Create an AWS Config rule to send alerts for resources that are not encrypted with the key.
+- [x] Create a key policy that allows the `kms:Decrypt` action only for Amazon S3, DynamoDB, Lambda, and Amazon EKS.
+Create an SCP that denies the creation of S3 buckets and DynamoDB tables that are not encrypted with the key.
+- [ ] Create a key policy that allows the kms:Decrypt action only for Amazon S3, DynamoDB, Lambda, and Amazon EKS.
+Create an AWS Config rule to send alerts for resources that are not encrypted with the key.

+### A security engineer is configuring AWS Config for an AWS account that uses a new IAM entity.
+When the security engineer tries to configure AWS Config rules and automatic remediation options, errors occur.
+In the AWS CloudTrail logs, the security engineer sees the following error message: `Insufficient delivery policy to s3 bucket: DOC-EXAMPLE-BUCKET, unable to write to bucket, provided s3 key prefix is 'null'.` Which combination of steps should the security engineer take to remediate this issue?
+(Choose two.)

+- [x] Check the Amazon S3 bucket policy.
+Verify that the policy allows the config amazonaws,com service to write to the target bucket.
+- [x] Verify that the IAM entity has the permissions necessary to perform the `s3:GetBucketAcl and s3:PutObject*` operations to write to the target bucket.
+- [ ] Verify that the Amazon S3 bucket policy has the permissions necessary to perform the `s3:GetBucketAcl and s3:PutObject*` operations to write to the target bucket.
+- [ ] Check the policy that is associated with the IAM entity.
+Verify that the policy allows the config.amazonaws.com service to write to the target bucket.
+- [ ] Verify that the AWS Config service role has permissions to invoke the BatchGetResourceConfig action instead of the GetResourceConfigHistory action and `s3:PutObject*` operation.

+### A company is running a legacy application on Amazon EC2 instances in multiple Availability Zones behind a software load balancer that runs on an active/standby set of EC2 instances.
+For disaster recovery, the company has created a warm standby version of the application environment that is deployed in another AWS Region.
+The domain for the application uses a hosted zone from Amazon Route 53.
+The company needs the application to use static IP addresses, even in the case of a failover event to the secondary Region.
+The company also requires the client's source IP address to be available for auditing purposes.
+Which solution meets these requirements with the LEAST amount of operational overhead?

+- [x] Replace the software load balancer with an AWS Application Load Balancer.
+Create an AWS Global Accelerator accelerator.
+Add an endpoint group for each Region.
+Configure Route 53 health checks.
+Add an alias record that points to the accelerator.
+- [ ] Replace the software load balancer with an AWS Network Load Balancer.
+Create an AWS Global Accelerator accelerator.
+Add an endpoint group for each Region.
+Configure Route 53 health checks.
+Add a CNAME record that points to the DNS name of the accelerator.
+- [ ] Replace the software load balancer with an AWS Application Load Balancer.
+Use AWS Global Accelerator to create two separate accelerators.
+Add an endpoint group for each Region.
+Configure Route 53 health checks.
+Add a record set that is configured for active-passive DNS failover.
+Point the record set to the DNS names of the two accelerators.
+- [ ] Replace the software load balancer with an AWS Network Load Balancer.
+Use AWS Global Accelerator to create two separate accelerators.
+Add an endpoint group for each Region.
+Configure Route 53 health checks.
+Add a record set that is configured for weighted round-robin DNS failover.
+Point the record set to the DNS names of the two accelerators.